-At one of these conferences, several booths are provided with pianos, so anytime (if they feel like it) therapists get away from their desk to take a break and relax by piano playing, or if they can’t, they listen to piano music.
+In one of these conferences, several booths are provided with pianos, so anytime (if they feel like it) therapists get away from their desks to take a break and relax by piano playing, or if they can’t, they listen to piano music.
 Al Bumanis, a communications director for the American Music Therapy Association, shared this interesting info.

 “The idea,” Bumanis adds, “is that the psychiatrist can come by the booth to de-stress.”
 Psychiatrists utilizing the piano as a tool to de-stress is an unorthodox idea by all angles.
 And, obviously, something that many people are not prepared to accept.
 But, to me, at least, it’s a great endorsement for the musical instrument’s ability to soothe a troubled spirit.

-There’s more interesting findings about the benefits of playing the piano.
+There are more interesting findings of the benefits of playing the piano.
 This time it comes from the AMC Music News through the kindness of the staff of the site The Right Chord: “Music making makes adults healthier.
 There are significant decreases in anxiety, depression, and loneliness following keyboard lessons.
 These are factors that are critical in coping with stress, stimulating the immune system, and in improved health.
 Results also show significant increases in human growth hormones following the same keyboard lessons.
 (Human growth hormone is implicated in aches and pains.)“ — Dr. Frederick Tims, reported in AMC Music News, June 2, 1999

 “Playing the piano has always added joy to people’s lives, but we’re just beginning to understand the full range of its benefits,” says Brenda Dillon of the National Piano Foundation.
-“When I play the piano, I am able to get away from the daily challenges.
-It’s like taking a mini vacation.
+“When I play the piano, I can get away from the daily challenges.
+It’s like taking a mini-vacation.
 By the time I walk away from the piano, I am truly relaxed.”

-While researching for this post, I also discovered something light and enlightening from the site Piano Therapy Plus about piano therapy: A premise of piano therapy is: Learning to play the piano is fun!
+While researching for this blog post, I also discovered something light and enlightening from the site Piano Therapy Plus about piano therapy: A premise of piano therapy is: Learning to play the piano is fun!
 The piano itself stirs curiosity and inspires self-initiated learning.
-Piano Therapy creates a fun environment that is personalized to the individual, motivates learning, instills confidence, builds self-esteem, and encourages smiles and laughter!
-With all these amazing and wonderful facts about playing the piano, if you are not yet motivated to enroll next month, I really you will miss a lot!
+Piano Therapy creates a fun environment that is personalized to the individual, motivates learning, instills confidence, builds self-esteem, and encourages smiles and laughter.

 Photo Title: Gala Concert 2012/Photo Credit: vivianhir